Illegal Serb church on Bosniak woman’s land is demolished

 “A lot of people are working and the weather is nice, so I expect everything to be over by tomorrow,” he said.

-Local authorities have said they will rebuild the church at the entrance to the village.
+Local authorities have said they will rebuild the Orthodox church at the entrance to the village.

 Bosnia remains deeply ethnically divided long after the war ended in 1995 in a U.S. brokered peace agreement.
 More than 100,000 people were killed in the conflict and millions had to flee their homes.